 Through the process of painting, I affirm that our connection to nature is sacred and true.
 I may struggle with the technical act, but my mental process is sound and ever-evolving.

 I refresh my passion for interpretation by living in nature as much as possible.
 I am rewarded with soul sustenance.
-I can only hope that this blessing is transferred to viewers of my work.
+I hope that this blessing is transferred to viewers of my work.

 Every experience of nature gives me roots and holds me to the earth.
-In our current political and natural climate, I feel fragile and need to be rooted more than ever.
+In our current political and natural climate, I feel the need to be rooted more than ever.

 It has taken me many years to honor this desire for communion with nature.
-I am on the far side of 50: if not now, when?
 Expression is human.
 Expression is life: urgent, relentless, essential.